TomClabault/HIPRT-Path-Tracer/README.md

 ![HIPRT path tracer cover](README_data/img/P1_environment.jpg)

-Physically based Monte Carlo path tracer written with the [HIP RT](https://gpuopen.com/hiprt/) and [Orochi](https://gpuopen.com/orochi/) libraries.
+Physically based Monte Carlo path tracer written with the [HIPRT](https://gpuopen.com/hiprt/) and [Orochi](https://gpuopen.com/orochi/) libraries.

 HIPRT is AMD's equivalent to [OptiX](https://developer.nvidia.com/rtx/ray-tracing/optix).
 It allows the use of the ray tracing accelerators of RDNA2+ AMD GPUs and can run on NVIDIA devices as well (although it wouldn't take advatange of RT cores) as it is not AMD specific.